NVIDIA/NeMo/README.rst

 such as FSDP, Mixture-of-Experts, and RLHF with TensorRT-LLM to provide speedups up to 4.2x for Llama-2 pre-training on H200.
 **All of these features will be available in an upcoming release.**

+- `NVIDIA now powers training for Amazon Titan Foundation models <https://blogs.nvidia.com/blog/nemo-amazon-titan/>`_ (2023/11/28)

+NVIDIA NeMo now empowers the Amazon Titan Foundation models (FM) with efficient training and high-quality generative AI.
+The Titan FMs form the basis of Amazon’s generative AI service, Amazon Bedrock.
+The NeMo Framework provides a versatile framework for building, customizing, and running large language models (LLMs).
+Amazon Web Services (AWS) leverage the NeMo Framework to create and fine-tune Titan models which benefit from its extensibility, scalability, parallelism techniques, and high GPU utilization.

 Introduction
 ------------